 How to cancel life insurance

-Canceling a life insurance policy is not hard.
+Canceling a life insurance policy is typically not hard.
 You have the right to cancel anytime during the free look period, which lasts anywhere from 10 to 30 days depending on what U.S. state you live in.
-If you realize within that period that you have made a mistake by buying the policy, you can call or write your insurer to cancel and any premiums you have paid will be fully refunded.
+If you realize within that period that you have made a mistake by buying the policy, you can call or write to your insurer to cancel and any premiums you have paid will be fully refunded.

 After the free look period, however, how you cancel depends on the type of policy you have.

 Term life insurance, as the name suggests, provides coverage during an agreed-upon term of time, such as 10 or 20 years.
 Premiums tend to be low for this type of insurance, and the coverage features a simple death benefit and no investment vehicles within the policy.